austin-carman/sunset-woods/README.md

 - Update phone and email contact information in the following files: `Contact.js` and `Footer.js`.

-- Replace mockAPI endpoints with real endpoints when they exist.
+- Replace mockAPI endpoints with real endpoints.
 Stop using dummy data and use data returned from API request to display shop items.

 ## Running the project